-the personal data and can show processing is necessary to achieve it.
+Where the organisation identifies a legitimate interest in in "processing" the personal data and can show processing is necessary to achieve it.
 This requires the organisation to balance its needs against the interests, rights and freedoms of the individual.
 This is best done by completing a Privacy Impact Assessment.

-Vital Interest:
+• Vital Interest: